-Ultrasound scans use sound waves to create a picture of the baby in the womb.
-The main purpose of pregnancy ultrasound scans is to see whether the pregnancy and the baby’s growth and development are progressing normally.
+Pregnancy ultrasound scans use sound waves to create a picture of your baby in your womb.
+Their main purpose is to see whether the pregnancy and your baby’s growth and development are progressing normally.

-- Early in pregnancy, ultrasound is used to check your estimated due date, the number of babies and the baby’s development.
+- Early in pregnancy, ultrasound is used to check your estimated due date, the number of babies you are having and your baby’s development.

 What ultrasound scans are offered during pregnancy?

-You will be offered a scan at around 18–20 weeks’ gestation, which is also called the second trimester scan.
+You will be offered a scan at around 18–20 weeks’ gestation, which is also called the second trimester scan or morphology scan.

-Many important developmental problems can be seen with a scan at this stage.
-This scan is usually the most detailed examination and includes assessment of the development of the baby and the position of the placenta.
+Many important structural problems can be seen with a scan at this stage.
+This scan is usually the most detailed examination and includes assessment of the development of your baby and the position of the placenta.

-Placenta previa (where the placenta is covering the cervix) can be diagnosed during the anatomy scan, but as the baby develops and the uterus gets bigger, the placenta usually moves away from the cervix.
+Placenta previa (where the placenta is covering your cervix) may be diagnosed during the anatomy scan.
+However, as your baby develops and your uterus gets bigger, the placenta usually moves away from your cervix.
 It is usually not possible to know if the placenta has moved far enough for a normal birth until 32 weeks and sometimes even later.
-You may be offered additional scans at this stage.
+You may be offered additional scans later in your pregnancy to check for this.

 Remember – no test is perfect!